North Macedonia: Cuisine

-The country's cuisine is representative of that of the Balkans—reflecting Mediterranean and Middle Eastern (Ottoman) influences, and to a lesser extent Italian, German and Eastern European (especially Hungarian) ones.
+The country's cuisine is representative of that of the Balkans, incorporating Mediterranean and Middle Eastern (Ottoman), and to a lesser extent Italian, German and Eastern European (especially Hungarian) influences.
 The relatively warm climate in North Macedonia provides excellent growth conditions for a variety of vegetables, herbs and fruits.
-Thus, Macedonian cuisine is particularly diverse.

-Macedonian cuisine is also noted for the diversity and quality of its dairy products, wines, and local alcoholic beverages, such as rakija.
-Tavče gravče and mastika are considered the national dish and drink of North Macedonia, respectively.
+Macedonian cuisine contains a number dairy products, wines, and local alcoholic beverages, such as rakija.
+Tavče gravče and mastika are the national dish and drink of North Macedonia, respectively.
 Some other important dishes include Šopska salad, an appetiser and side dish that accompanies the main meal, ajvar, stuffed peppers, pastrmajlija and others.